NuaaYH/MSCNet/README.md

 ## Usage
 * Clone this repo into your workstation git clone https://github.com/NuaaYH/MSCNet.git
-* Code can be download from BaiduYun: https://pan.baidu.com/s/1oDOsPZkRisCBzAtoY6SDMA  (code:hl0s)
+* The datasets used in this paper can be download from BaiduYun: https://pan.baidu.com/s/1oDOsPZkRisCBzAtoY6SDMA  (code:hl0s)
   Set the project format as follows:
   ./MSCNet
   ./Dataset